Android

 Android is a mobile operating system (OS) currently developed by Google, based on the Linux kernel and designed primarily for touchscreen mobile devices such as smartphones and tablets.

-Android’s user interface is mainly based on direct manipulation, using finger touch gestures that loosely correspond to real-world actions, such as swiping or sliding, tapping and pinching, to manipulate on-screen objects, along with a virtual keyboard for text input.
+Its user interface is mainly based on direct manipulation, using finger touch gestures that loosely correspond to real-world actions, such as swiping or sliding, tapping and pinching, to manipulate on-screen objects, along with a virtual keyboard for text input.

 In addition to touchscreen devices, Google has further developed Android TV for televisions, Android Auto for cars, and Android Wear for wrist watches, each with a specialized user interface.
 Variants of Android are also used on notebooks, game consoles, digital cameras, and other forms of electronics.